bob-cook/rocketchat-sso/README.md

 ### Dedicated API User
 Create a user which will be the dedicated "bot" for the Discourse plug-in to coordinate changes with your Rocket.Chat instance.

-This user will need to have the following permissions configured:
+This user will need to be in a group with the following permissions:

 - create-user
 - edit-other-user-active-status